<aside> ‼️

 The current safety paradigm, at its absolute best, buys somewhere between a few months and a couple of years of lead time before open-source models reach the same capability level.
 That is the actual output of billions of dollars of safety investment.
 It is not enough.

 The incentives to continue the race - economic, geopolitical, career - are growing, not shrinking.
 Stopping is near-political suicide for whoever pushes it and has to absorb the fallout.
 I would argue not stopping is also suicide - not just politically.
+Stopping now means a severe correction and likely recession, but it would be survivable.
+The deeper the economy integrates AI-dependent growth - with spending heading toward $3.3 trillion by 2027 and capex increasingly debt-funded - the closer we get to a point where halting becomes impossible regardless of the danger.

 We should stop now because waiting will only make it harder, and at some point it becomes impossible.